nemec/clipr.Converters/README.md

 This `IPHostConverter` derived class is identical to its base class except when a domain is provided as input, it first sorts the resulting IP addresses to put IPv4 addresses first.
 If there is no IPv4 address for the domain, the converter will continue to return an IPv6 address.
+Inputs are converted to the `System.Net.IPEndPoint` class.

 ### IPHostConverterPreferIPv6

 This `IPHostConverter` derived class is identical to its base class except when a domain is provided as input, it first sorts the resulting IP addresses to put IPv6 addresses first.
 If there is no IPv6 address for the domain, the converter will continue to return an IPv4 address.
+Inputs are converted to the `System.Net.IPEndPoint` class.

 ### RegexConverter

 This `RegexConverter` turns a string into a regular expression object, with default settings.
 If a different set of `RegexOptions` must be used, create a derived class of the `RegexConverter` and in the derived class' default constructor, call the base contstructor with a single `RegexOptions` parameter.
+Inputs are converted to the `System.Text.RegularExpressions.Regex` class.

 ```csharp
 class RegexConverterWithCaseInsensitivity : RegexConverter